TwoDukes/stable-diffusion-webui-stable-horde/README.md

     - **Moedel** (v2): Moe.del produces cute female characters.
 It is also a mix of Stable Diffusion 1.4/1.5 in different proportions so you can challenge it to generate for you pretty much anything using regular SD prompts (like cute dogs, cats etc.)
     - **MoistMix** (v1.0): A do (almost) anything model
     - **Nitro Diffusion** (v1): Multi-Style model trained on Arcane, Archer and Mo-Di
+    - **PPP** (v1.0): PPP is a realistic model merge, tested and tweaked for human females.
+Mostly based on NSFW models
     - **Papercut Diffusion** (v1): Stable Diffusion fine tuned on Paper cut images
     - **Papercutcraft** (v1): Paper Cut Craft is a fine tuned Stable Diffusion model trained on Midjourney images
     - **Poison** (v1): Anything Diffusion fine-tuned to produce high-quality realistic anime styled images